vaibhavdaren/turtleblocksjs/tutcompsite/documentation/documentaion.md

 Documentation of Stage:-
-The exercises contain.
-4 Levels and each level consists of 12 stages.
+The challenges contain  4 levels - Beginner, Medium, Advanced and Bonus.
+Each level consists of 12 stages.
-Each of stage is based on a simillar  Design pattern Structure comprising the  following blocks as discussed in this case.
+Each of the stage is based on a simillar design pattern structure comprising of the following blocks as described below along with the final stage representation.

-Each final stage looks like one shown below.

 ![Level](https://github.com/vaibhavdaren/turtleblocksjs/blob/tutorials/tutcompsite/documentation/doc1.PNG)

-1. The level displays the task to do on top right corner.
+1. The challenges display the to do task on the top right corner.
-2. Opens the relavant palette to be used
+2. The challenges open the relavant palette to be used on the left hand side of the canvas
-3. Displays the challenge image to be tarced
+3. The challenges display the challenge image to be traced

 ![Level](https://github.com/vaibhavdaren/turtleblocksjs/blob/tutorials/tutcompsite/documentation/doc2.PNG)
-On the backend we have the following blocks present on the stage.
+On the backend, we have the following blocks present in every challenge.
-Nameley

 1. start-yertle
 2. start
 3. check